 Will an online boiler quote include a warranty?

-Yes, all manufacturers include a warranty with their boilers so as long as it is registered appropriately after installation and meets their requirements the warranty will be valid.
+Yes, all manufacturers include a warranty with their boilers so as long as it is registered appropriately after installation and meets their requirements (for example, you’ll need to get it serviced annually by a Gas Safe engineer) the warranty will be valid.
 Boiler warranties tend to range from 2 – 10 years in length.

 Will the online price be the final price?